 Genetic Alliance UK is a national charity whose aim is to improve the lives of patients and families affected by all types of genetic conditions.
 They are an alliance of over 180 patient organisations.
 Their research and innovation in the field of genetic medicine is important to the AKU Society and other similar organisations.
 They provide a united voice for lesser known charities, influencing governments, policy makers, industry and care providers such as the National Health Service.

-At the end of September, Rory and Lesley attended Genetic Alliance UK annual Conference.
+At the end of September, Rory and Hannah attended Genetic Alliance UK annual Conference.
 This year’s theme was ‘Successful Partnerships’, and was designed to give a platform to some of its 180+ members who have shown excellence in creating and maintaining partnerships across the patient, clinician and research divide.
 Below our new Fundraiser Rory, gives his opinion in the day.

-The day started frenetically with me trying to follow Lesley through the rush hour underground crowds in London.
+The day started frenetically with me trying to follow Hannah through the rush hour underground crowds in London.
 After some fleet-footedness I wasn’t really ready for, we made it to the Amnesty International building.
 We then had coffee and mingled with other members of rare genetic disease organisations.
 It was interesting to hear their stories and reassuring that they faced similar difficulties to us.
 As many AKU patients have discovered at our workshops, it’s important to meet others and to be a part of a larger community.

 After the Genetic Alliance’s annual meeting there was a presentation by Dr Gina Radford, the Deputy Medical Chief Officer on the Impact of Genomics on Healthcare.
 Although interesting, we both felt this would have benefitted from more detail